 - 6-ounce package fresh baby spinach (the equivalent to 5 oz. of frozen)

 - 2 cups packed with fresh kale, rinsed

 - 1 egg

 - 2/3 cup panko bread crumbs, plus extra for coating

 - dash of organic cayenne pepper

 - Preheat oven to 375 degrees.

-- Gently roll ball into panko bread crumbs to coat evenly.
+- Gently roll the ball into panko bread crumbs to coat evenly.

-- Lightly spray baking sheet with cooking spray.
-Place the spinach and kale bites onto baking sheet.
-Bake for 15 minutes.
+- Lightly spray the baking sheet with cooking spray.
+Place the spinach and kale bites onto the baking sheet.
+Bake for 20 to 35 minutes.
 Serve warm.